GoogleContainerTools/kaniko/docs/tutorial.md

 ## Prepare config files for kaniko

-After installing minikube, we should prepare several config files to create resources in kubernetes, which are:
+Prepare several config files to create resources in kubernetes, which are:

 - [pod.yaml](../examples/pod.yaml) is for starting a kaniko container to build the example image.
 - [volume.yaml](../examples/volume.yaml) is for creating a persistent volume used as kaniko build context.